YoyakuYo/yoyakuyo-dashboard/PAYMENT_SETUP.md

 # Payment Integration Setup Guide

-This document explains how to configure payment methods (Stripe, LINE Pay, PayPay) for the YoyakuYo booking platform.
+This document explains how to configure payments (Stripe) for the YoyakuYo booking platform.

 ## 🎯 Overview

 The payment system is **fully implemented** but requires API keys to be configured.
 All payment methods are ready to use once credentials are added.

-## ✅ Implemented Payment Methods
+## ✅ Implemented Payment Method

 1. **Stripe** - Credit card payments (Visa, Mastercard, Amex)
-2. **LINE Pay** - Popular payment method in Japan
-3. **PayPay** - QR code payment system (very popular in Japan)

 ## 📋 Backend Configuration